 Saw (mitre saw works best for quick square cuts)

 Finish Nail Gun (We have one that works with a compressor but there are some awesome battery-operated ones out there!)

 No More Nails (or another construction adhesive)

-Planks (we used shiplap because it is the only material I could find in our town that came in long enough lengths to span the whole ceiling and I didn’t want to have joints.
+Planks (we used shiplap from a big box store because it is the only material I could find in our town that came in long enough lengths to span the whole ceiling and I didn’t want to have joints.
 I would have preferred tongue and groove/ V-Groove to be honest, as I prefer the more detailed, less square look of the grooves, but living where I live we have to compromise sometimes!)